zeal18/transform/docs/source/patchers/getting-started.rst

 Getting started with patchers
 =============================

-Chimney supports case class patching.
+The Transform supports case class patching.
 It is a bit different type of transformation when you hold an object of some type, but want to modify only subset of fields.